Next phase of consultation launched for Heathrow expansion as project gathers momentum

 - Future operations for an expanded Heathrow: how we will operate our three runways in the future – this includes managing noise; respite through runway and airspace alternation; directional preference and night flights.

-There will be over 30 consultation events across local boroughs throughout the consultation period, where members of the public will be able to ask questions and provide their feedback.
+There was over 30 consultation events across local boroughs throughout the consultation period, where members of the public will be able to ask questions and provide their feedback.
 A full list of dates, times and locations can be found here: http://afo.heathrowconsultation.com

 This major public consultation follows on from the airport’s first consultation on expansion, which was held from January to March 2018.
 Heathrow will hold a further consultation in June on its emerging plans for expansion including the new runway and associated physical infrastructure, as well as presenting options to mitigate and manage the effects of the airport’s growth.